owntracks/booklet/docs/tech/mqtt.md

     "clientId":"CLIENTID",
 }
 ```
+The `ENDPOINT` can be obtained in the _thing_ details under _Interact_.
 Additionaly, you need to configure the app to use a client TLS certificate for authentication and the AWS TLS ca.
+Before importing it into the app, you need to set a password to the client TLS certificate.

 ### Losant IoT Developer Platform
 The OwnTracks apps are partially compatible to the [Losant IoT Developer Platform](https://www.losant.com/) in MQTT private mode.